-What (if anything) stops you from walking and cycling for more journeys in and ? around
+What (if anything) stops you from walking and cycling for more journeys in and around ?

 This question must be answered Please tick all that apply.

+Please tick all that apply.

 Concern about road safety/road danger

 Traffic speed

 Traffic volume

 Unpleasant street environment

 Topography (hills)

 Disability

 Other

 Please Specify

-Please select vehicles (if any) you own from the following list:

-This question must be answered

 Own a car 0

 Own a motorbike 0

-Own a van or other commercial vehicle for work purposes 0
+Own a van or other commercial vehicle for work purposes $\circ$

 Own a combination of these 0

 Do not own any of these 0

+If you selected owning any of the vehicles at question 9, do you also walk, cycle or use public transport for some of your journeys?

+Please select the extent as to how much walking, cycling and scooting you are doing now, than before the Covid-19 pandemic:

+Much more 0

+Slightly more 0

+About the same 0

+Slightly less 0

+Much less 0

+If 'Yes' please select the extent as to how much they are walking, cycling, scooting and skating now, than before the Covid-19 pandemic:

+Much more 0

+Slightly more 0

+About the same 0

+Slightly less 0

+Much less 0

-If you allowed a writer and of the vehicles of an exaction O de very allowed scheme was put in?
+Please select the extent of the impact on road safety in your street since the temporary scheme was put in?
 E.g. easier to cross, less collisions etc.

-If you selected owning any of the vehicles at question 9, do you also walk, cycle or use public transport for some of your journeys?
-This question must be answered

-This question must be answered Much better 0
+Much better 0

-Please select the extent as to how much walking, cycling and scooting you are doing now, than before the Covid-19 pandemic: Slightly better 0
+Slightly better 0

-This question must be answered About the same 0
+About the same 0

 Slightly worse 0

-Much more 0 Much worse 0
+Much worse 0

-Slightly more 0 Please select the extent of the impact of the temporary sci heme on your street since it was
+Please select the extent of the impact of the temporary scheme on your street since it was put in.

-About the same 0 put in.
 E.g. Air pollution, noise congestion etc.

-Slightly less 0 This question must be answered

-Much less 0 Much better 0
+Much better 0

-Are there children and/or young people in your household?
 Slightly better 0

 About the same 0

-This question must be answered Slightly worse 0
+Slightly worse 0

 Much worse 0

-If 'Yes' please select the extent as to how much they are walking, cycli skating now, than before the Covid-19 pandemic: ing, scooting and Please select the extent of the conditions for walking, cycl to before the temporary scheme was in place? ling, and scooting now compared
+Please select the extent of the conditions for walking, cycling, and scooting now compared to before the temporary scheme was in place?

-This question must be answered This question must be answered

-Much more 0 mo queston must be anometed

-Slightly more 0 Much better 0
+Much better 0

-About the same 0 Slightly better 0
+Slightly better 0

-Slightly less 0 About the same 0
+About the same 0

-Much less 0 Slightly worse 0
+Slightly worse 0

-ויוטנוו נכסס O Much worse 0
+Much worse 0

+Please rate how stror ngly you support or do not supp ort the ----------------------- ------------------ ---------------- --------- existing scheme?
+The question relating to the proposed scheme appears separately further in the questionnaire.

+Strongly support 0

+Slightly support 0

+Neutral 0

+Slightly do not support 0

+Do not support at all 0

+Please explain your answer to question 16, including any positive or negative impacts you feel the temporary scheme has had on you:

-Please rate the extent as to how much you agree or disagree with replacing the existing Please rate how strongly you support or do not support the scheme with that as proposed and explained in the consultation leaflet and outlined on our existing scheme?
-The question relating to the proposed scheme appears healthy neighbourhood website. separately further in the questionnaire.
-This question must be answered This question must be answered 0 Strongly support Strongly agree 0 0 Slightly support Agree 0 Neutral \bigcirc Neutral \bigcirc Slightly do not support 0 Disagree \bigcirc Do not support at all 0 Strongly disagree 0 Please explain your answer to question 18, including any positive or negative impacts you Please explain your answer to question 14: feel this option, if implemented, will have on you.
+Please rate the extent as to how much you agree or disagree with replacing the existing scheme with that as proposed and explained in the consultation leaflet and outlined on our healthy neighbourhood website.

+Strongly agree 0

+Agree $\circ$

+Neutral $\circ$

+Disagree $\circ$

+Strongly disagree $\circ$

+Please explain your answer to question 18, including any positive or negative impacts you feel this option, if implemented, will have on you.

 If you also have any other suggestions for how we could make the area safer, quieter and less polluted, can you please tell us?
-How do you feel about the temporary scheme in its current format?
-This question must be answered Very positive 0 Positive 0 \bigcirc Neutral Negative 0 Very negative Please explain your answer to question 16, including any positive or negative impacts you feel the temporary scheme has had on you: